t1yeh/labreport3/index.md

 22786     1
 ```
 This command searches for the number of occurrences of the string pattern ```CIA``` within all files recursively in the government directory and its subdirectories.
 It then uses sum to add up the individual counts from each file and provide the total number of ```CIA``` mentions across all files.
-It can be useful if we can visualize instances of CIA being mentioned and its roles/significance in the government records.
+It can be useful if we can visualize instances of CIA being mentioned and its roles/significance in the government records without getting bombarded by a bunch of textfile names.

 ```$ grep -h "3-2" biomed/*.txt | sum```